 My coaching training alone was a professional (and personal) development that made me a better consultant and a business advisor.
 As a result, I’m employing more coaching techniques in my advisory sessions and successfully tackling a broader set of business problems.

-If you’re uncertain which one between coaching and consulting is for you, let me know and I’ll help unblock.
+If you’re uncertain which one between coaching and consulting is for you, browse our membership plans and find the one that helps you scale.